 The Block size setting specifies how each input file is divided into blocks before being filtered.
 For example, if you specify a block size of 100 kilobytes, then a 1000 kilobyte file would be indexed as 10 separate blocks.
 Very large block sizes can make extraction of documents slower after a search (because more data has to be extracted to view a block), so block sizes over 1 Mb are not recommended.

 Overlapping blocks prevents text that crosses a block boundary from being missed in the filtering process.
 With overlapping enabled, each block extends 256 characters past the start of the previous block.

 Extracting blocks as HTML has no effect on the text that is extracted, but it adds additional information in HTML comments to each extracted block.
 The HTML comments identify the starting byte offset and encoding of each piece of text extracted from a file.
 To see the comments, right-click anywhere in the text of a block that was retrieved in a search and select "View source".

 The minimum text segment size specifies how many text characters must occur consecutively for a block of text to be included.
 At the default value, 6, a series of 5 text characters surrounded by non-text data would be filtered out.

-Allow filter to insert word breaks
+Allow filter to insert word

 The filter can automatically insert word breaks where appropriate (for example, where there is a lower-case letter followed by a capital letter) and break up very long consecutive streams of letters.

-Use filtering to index corrupt or encrypted documents
+Use filtering to index corrupt